 - Nerve pain, tingling, anxiety

-The official guide on the treatment of depression in adults (NICE) advices practitioners not to recommend St John’s wort for the treatment of depression, despite evident benefits in the treatment of mild to moderate depression (NICE, 2009).
-This recommendation comes from lack of information on appropriate doses, variations in preparations which are available on the market and possible risk of side effects with other drugs.
+The official guide on the treatment of depression in adults (NICE) advises practitioners not to recommend St John’s Wort for the treatment of depression, despite evident benefits in the treatment of mild to moderate depression (NICE, 2009).
+This recommendation comes from a lack of information on appropriate doses, variations in preparations that are available on the market, and possible risk of side effects with other drugs.

-In conclusion St Johns wort shown to be effective in the management of depression symptoms with minor and uncommon side effects.
-One important aspect of taking St John’s wort is a possible risk of interactions with other medications.
+In conclusion, St Johns Wort was shown to be effective in the management of depression symptoms with minor and uncommon side effects.
+One important aspect of taking St John’s Wort is the possible risk of interactions with other medications.

-Anyone who experience depression symptoms every day (most of the day) for more than 2 weeks should see their GP.
-Taking St John’s wort should not substitute for seeing help from their doctor.
+Anyone who experiences depression symptoms every day (most of the day) for more than 2 weeks should see their GP.
+Taking St John’s Wort should not substitute for seeing help from their doctor.

 - Butterweck Veronica (2003).
 Mechanism of action of St John’s wort in depression.
 Available at: https://link.springer.com/article/10.2165%2F00023210-200317080-00001 Accessed on 22/05/2019.